 We are now offering many of our courses online (over Zoom or similar platforms).
 No prior experience with these platforms is required.
 Continue learning with us by taking courses remotely via live distance learning.

-This course focuses on working with Disabled People and young people with Special Educational needs.
+This in-person course focuses on working with Disabled People and young people with Special Educational needs.
 We’ll explore some of the disabling barriers these groups face, as well as physical, cognitive and learning challenges, and how creative and participatory music sessions can benefit them.

 Community Music is a term used to describe an inclusive and participatory approach to music that works towards musical, personal and social outcomes.
 This can operate both therapeutically and educationally, but Community Music has its own rich history and culture.
 Our portfolio of Community Music Short Courses builds on thirty years of Community Music training at Goldsmiths and offers a broad range of general and more specifically focussed courses.
 The current situation gives us the exciting potential to share our courses online and we welcome attendees from across the globe.
 We are hoping through these courses to build new networks of practice and will be offering a variety of ways people can keep engaging, learning and sharing after attending one of our courses.